rjsunny05/test/Application CI Design/Generic CI operation/react/dependency_scanning/documentation/README.md

 ## 10. Conclusion

-**npm audit** is a simple, fast, and built-in tool that helps you quickly find and fix known security issues in your React project's dependencies.
+We will be using **npm audit** tool for dependency scanning for our frontend which is used in our Employee API in OT-Microservice. **npm audit** is a simple, fast, and built-in tool that helps you quickly find and fix known security issues in your React project's dependencies.
 It requires no extra setup and works directly with your existing package-lock.json. **npm audit** is built directly into npm, making it the easiest and fastest way to scan for vulnerabilities without needing extra setup.
 It integrates seamlessly into any Node.js project and works out-of-the-box with CI/CD.
 Unlike other tools, it doesn’t require third-party accounts or configuration, making it ideal for quick and native security checks.

 ---